samrat/rusl/README.md

 register-allocation with spilling to stack where appropriate(we use linear-scan register allocation).

 Next, we lower if-conditionals to jumps(`lower_conditionals`).
-We are very close to a representation of X86 now, but there will be some instructions which are not valid X86 such as `mov [rbp-16], [rbp-32]`. `patch_instructions` will fix those up by using a register as an intermediate buffer.
+We are very close to a representation of X86 now, but there will be some instructions which are not valid X86 such as `mov [rbp-16], [rbp-32]`. `patch_instructions` will fix those up (in the case of the last example, by using a register as an intermediate buffer).

 ## Data representation in memory